-Generally, a "healthy" rental market has vacancy rates of 5% to 7%, a figure widely accepted by experts.3 This rate reflects the natural "churning" of the market related to people moving, units that aren't appropriately priced, and other factors.
+Generally, a "healthy" rental market has vacancy rates of 5% to 7%, a figure widely accepted by experts.
+This rate reflects the natural "churning" of the market related to people moving, units that aren't appropriately priced, and other factors.
 When rates dip below 5%, it indicates that demand is outstripping supply.
 When the rental market has rates in the 5% to 7% range, the market is providing adequate housing choices.
 Low rental vacancy rates are generally bad for communities because it can lead to unjustified rent increases, provide a disincentive to property owners to maintain facilities, and reduce the choice and opportunity for renters.
 When rental vacancy rates are below 5%, it is typically followed by rising rents.

 According to 2015 U.S. Census Bureau data, the rental unit vacancy rate in the City of Batavia is an estimated 4.7%, including units that are "for rent" and those "rented not occupied."
 When only "Vacant for Rent" units are considered, the vacancy rate drops to 2.0%.
 Both measures indicate a tight market with vacancy rates below what would be considered healthy.
-As shown in the following graph, the overall housing vacancy rate for owner-occupied units has been steadily climbing while the rental vacancy rate has been falling.
+As shown in the following graph, the overall housing vacancy rate has been relatively stable in the City of Batavia; however, the vacancy rate has been falling.
 This indicates a shift in demand for more rental units in the City.